-Today I’m (FINALLY) sharing our new kitchen with you!
+Today I’m (FINALLY) sharing our kitchen room reveal with you!

 Firstly, I’ve got to say huge thanks to all the readers who shared their tips and ideas for this space!
 I found the kitchen planning a bit daunting because I knew I didn’t want to go all white but wasn’t sure how a mix of finishes would turn out.
 It’s safe to say I couldn’t be happier with the results!

 I took all your feedback on board and in May last year, I shared a moodboard of what I was planning for the kitchen.
-Now today you can see how those ideas turned out…
+Now today I’m excited to share my kitchen room reveal so you can see how those ideas turned out…

 Design decisions I’m most happy with